BerriAI/reliableGPT/README.md

 * **Context Window Errors**:
 For context window errors it automatically retries your request with models with larger context windows

+* **Rate Limit Errors**:
+We put your requests in a queue, and run parallel batches - while accounting for your OpenAI request + token limits (works with Langchain/LlamaIndex/Azure as well).

 # Getting Started
 ## Step 1. pip install package